 - Operating revenues are the charges for services offered by WDTC.
-For the year ended June 30, 2023, WDTC generated over \$8 million of operating revenues.
-Significant items and revenue sources are: - ♦ Total revenue from program, materials, and other student fees was approximately \$8.1 million.
-This is a slight increase compared to the prior year. - ♦ The graph below depicts WDTC's operating revenue by source:
+For the year ended June 30, 2024, WDTC generated over \$7.6 million of operating revenues.
+Significant items and revenue sources are: - Total revenue from program, materials, and other student fees was approximately \$7.6 million.
+This is a slight decrease compared to the prior year. - The graph below depicts WDTC's operating revenue by source:

-Operating expenses are costs related to offering the programs of WDTC.
-For the year ended June 30, 2023, operating expenses totaled almost \$15.7 million.
-This is a decrease of about \$1.25 million or 7.4% from the prior year and is primarily a result of less pandemic-related payments to students.
+• Operating expenses are costs related to offering the programs of WDTC.
+For the year ended June 30, 2024, operating expenses totaled over \$16.1 million.
+This is an increase of about \$489 thousand or 3.1% from the prior year and is primarily a result of higher payroll and insurance costs.
 The majority of WDTC's expenses, about 64%, are for personnel-related costs.
-Other major types of expenses include professional services, maintenance, and supplies at 19%.
-Expenses such as travel, rentals, utilities, depreciation, and other expenses account for the remaining 17% of total operating expenses.
+Other major types of expenses include professional services, maintenance, and supplies at 23%.
+Expenses such as travel, rentals, utilities, insurance, depreciation, and other expenses account for the remaining 13% of total operating expenses.